 Many bicyclists who use lights during daylight hours do not ride at night.
 These are mostly recreational road riders or racers on training rides.
 Bright bicycle headlights used during daytime do not blind people.
 Sunlight, even behind clouds, is bright enough that glare from bicycle lights isn't a problem.

 It's especially annoying when a headlight glares into people's eyes and also flashes.
-Cyclist Joshua Putnam, who lives near Seattle, Washington, describes how these problems play out:
+Cyclist Joshua Putnam, who lives near Seattle, Washington, USA, describes how these problems play out: